Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-08-22.md

 ![fork_exe](/img/fork_exe.png)

 When fork is invoked the child is a **exact** copy of the parent.
 When fork is called all pages are shared between parent and child.
 This is done by copying the parent's page tables.
 The page tables are arrays of pointers to memory the process has to *deal* with.
 When a fork is made the memory is set to read-ONLY for the child.
-If a child needs to write to it a copy of only that region will be made.
-Since we know that processes have regions of memory that only contain code we know that that section **will never** be written to.
+If a child needs to write to it a copy of only that region of memory will be recopied so the child can use it.
+Since we know that processes have regions of memory that only contain code we know that that section **will never** be written to, it allows the parent process and child process to share code if needed.
 This concept is called copy on write.
 Only what is needed to be written to needs to be copied.

 ##### syscall - `exec()`
 - Executed after child starts, Replace current data and code segments with those in specified file